Top 150 Frequently Asked Core Java Interview Question

 ● We used to get binding in composition at its runtime where in the inheritance the binding of the classes takes place at its compile time.
 So composition is more flexible in the invocation of methods.

-99. What is mean by collection in Java?
+99. What is meant by collection in Java?

 Answer: Collection is a framework that is designed to store the objects and manipulate the design to store the objects.